matuzo/HTMHell/hell/adventcalendar/2024/22/index.md

     url: "https://bsky.app/profile/vale.rocks"
     link_label: "@vale.rocks"
 active: true
-intro: "<p>An exploration of how legacy HTML color parsing turns random text like 'chucknorris' into valid colours through a fascinating series of cleanup rules and character replacements.</p>"
+intro: "<p>An exploration of how legacy HTML colour parsing turns random text like 'chucknorris' into valid colours through a fascinating series of cleanup rules and character replacements.</p>"
 image: "advent24_22"
 ---

 <!-- MM: That's soooo interesting.
 I love it!
 The only thing I'd request is that you link to a source for the parsing rules.  -->
 <!-- SS: Great article!
 I think some links for the parsing rules have been added in the end of the article. -->
 <!-- MM: (edit) Oh, I missed those.
 Could you maybe link the main source somewhere in the article directly where it makes sense? -->